magrilu/magrilu.github.io/_pages/thesis.md

 and Pattern Recognition
 * Clustering/anomaly detection

+{% include figure.html path="assets/img/7.jpg" class="img-fluid rounded z-depth-1" %}
+A simple, elegant caption looks good between image rows, after each row, or doesn't have to be there at all.

-Please see [thesis opportunities][thesisProposal] for updated thesis proposals.
+Please see [thesis opportunities][thesisProposal] for updated thesis proposals and send a mail to fix a meeting.
+{% include figure.html path="assets/img/8.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 #### Thesis supervised
 * Francesco Azzoni, _Deep Monocular Autocalibration of Radially Symmetric Wide-Angle Cameras._  MSc in Computer Science and Engineering.
 October 2023, PoliMi.